Sometimes, specific terms can act as cues that you can use to filter down the hits that your users get.

 is already optimized for filtering, you don’t have to set it as an attribute for faceting.
 You can directly create a new Rule that detects the term “diet” in a query and applies a positive filter on tags “low-carb” and “low-fat”.

-You also need to add a consequence in your rule to remove the word “diet” from your query.
-This way, it won’t be used as a search term, only for filtering.
+add a consequence in your rule to remove the word from your query.

 Using the API

-method.
-When setting a Rule, you need to define a condition and a consequence.
+When creating a rule, you must define a condition and a consequence.

 1